Political groups of the European Parliament: Positions

-Social

-EUL/NGL and G/EFA were the most left-wing groups, UEN and EDD the most right-wing, and that was mirrored in their attitudes towards taxation, homosexual equality, abortion, euthanasia and controlling migration into the EU.
-The groups fell into two distinct camps regarding further development of EU authority, with UEN and EDD definitely against and the rest broadly in favor.
-Opinion was wider on the CFSP, with only PES, ELDR and EPP-ED in favor and the others against.
-Unsurprisingly, G/EFA was far more in favor of Green issues compared to the other groups.

-Attitude to EU tax

-Table 1 of an April 2008 discussion paper from the Centre for European Economic Research by Heinemann et al. analysed each Group's stance on a hypothetical generalised EU tax.
-The results for each Group are given in the adjacent diagram with the horizontal scale scaled so that −100% = totally against and 100% = totally for.
-The results are also given in the table below, rescaled so that 0% = totally against, 100% = totally for.

-G/EFA and PES were in favor of such a tax, IND/DEM and the Independents were definitely against, the others had no clear position.

 Analyses

 National media focus on the MEPs and national parties of their own member state, neglecting the group's activities and poorly understanding their structure or even existence.
 Transnational media coverage of the groups per se is limited to those organs such as the Parliament itself, or those news media (e.g. EUObserver or theParliament.com) that specialise in the Parliament.
 These organs cover the groups in detail but with little overarching analysis.
 So although such organs make it easy to find out how a group acted on a specific vote, they provide little information on the voting patterns of a specific group.
 As a result, the only bodies providing analysis of the voting patterns and Weltanschauung of the groups are academics.
 Academics analysing the European political groups include Simon Hix (London School of Economics and Political Science), Amie Kreppel University of Florida, Abdul Noury (Free University of Brussels), Gérard Roland, (University of California, Berkeley), Gail McElroy (Trinity College Dublin, Department of Political Science), Kenneth Benoit (Trinity College Dublin – Institute for International Integration Studies (IIIS)), Friedrich Heinemann, Philipp Mohl, and Steffen Osterloh (University of Mannheim – Centre for European Economic Research).